datalakehouse/docs/docs/products/opensearch/index.rst

 * Check the `API documentation <https://opensearch.org/docs/opensearch/rest-api/index>`_ for detailed information about the HTTP endpoints.

-* There's a :doc:`list of plugins <reference/plugins>` supported by Aiven for OpenSearch.
+* There's a :doc:`list of plugins <reference/plugins>` supported by DLH for OpenSearch.

 * Got a question about the OpenSearch project itself?
 They have an `FAQ <https://opensearch.org/faq/>`_ for that.